 Integrated buffer unit enables high charging capacity

 The clear advantage of the Kreisel Power Charger is the ability to store energy slowly and release it extremely quickly when needed.
-The Kreisel charging station contains a power storage unit based on the MAVERO with a capacity of up to 92 kWh, with which three VW eGolfs can be charged in quick succession.
+The Kreisel charging station contains a power storage with a capacity of up to 92 kWh, with which three VW eGolfs can be charged in quick succession.
 A charging power of 320 kW (850 V, 400 A) is thus no problem, and electric vehicles can be charged within 20 minutes.
 The Kreisel Power Charger can be charged via a photovoltaic system, for example, or more quickly via the 44 kW grid connection.
 Due to the intelligent control, a service life of more than 30 years is realistic.
 In future, the Kreisel Power Charger will be available at many parking lots throughout Austria.

 “In the medium term, we would like to equip 30 Porsche Inter Auto outlets in Austria with fast-charging stations featuring integrated storage systems by Kreisel and operate them using photovoltaic technology”.